-I have read so many different books that are set in many different spots all over the world.
-When I am reading these books, I always try to picture what that place looks like today and how it would differ from the descriptions in the book.
-When I read historical fiction books, I think about how interesting it would be to go to these places and see firsthand where the book is referring to and what events happened there.
-Below I describe what my top three book locations I want to visit are…
+I have read so many different books that are set in many different locations all over the world.
+I always wonder what these different places would look like in person.
+When I read historical fiction books, I think about how interesting it would be to go to the locations mentioned and see how they look today.
+Visiting these historical spots also gives you a deeper understanding of what occurred there.
+Below are some of the spots I have always wanted to visit from some of my favourite books.

 Captain Corelli’s Mandolin